Eigenvarieties for non-cuspidal modular forms over certain PEL Shimura varieties: -adic section p-adic Section

 Taking global sections we get morphisms

 and

 These are the so called $p$-adic Siegel morphisms.
 We are going to show that they are surjective. \begin{prop} Let $q$, $\Spm(A)$, and $\Spm(B)$, etc be as above.
-If $q > 1$ we have the following exact sequence of sheaves
+We have that exact sequence \eqref{eq: ex sec sec} is exact on the right, giving, if $q > 1$, the exact sequence of sheaves

-induced by \eqref{eq: ex sec A}.
-If $q=1$ we have an analogous result taking into account the extra factor $\mc O_{\mathbb B(0,1)_B}$ in the last morphism. \end{prop} \begin{proof} Taking into account Remark~\ref{rmq: rig point enough}, this is a computation using Fourier--Jacobi expansion similar to the case over the complex numbers. \end{proof} Let $\mathfrak X$ be a flat, integral, normal, quasi-projective formal scheme over $\Spf(\mc O_K)$ that is topologically of finite type and such that its rigid fiber is an affinoid.
+If $q=1$ we have an analogous result taking into account the extra factor $\mc O_{\mathbb B(0,1)_B}$ in the last morphism. \end{prop} \begin{proof} Taking into account Proposition~\ref{prop: stalk min circ with cusp}, this is again a computation using Fourier--Jacobi expansion as in the proof of Proposition~\ref{prop: identification sheaves}. \end{proof} Let $\mathfrak X$ be a flat, integral, normal, quasi-projective formal scheme over $\Spf(\mc O_K)$ that is topologically of finite type and such that its rigid fiber is an affinoid.
 In the appendix of \cite{AIP} the notion of a formal flat Banach sheaf over $\mathfrak{X}$ is defined.
 Let $\mathfrak F$ be such a sheaf.
 By \cite[Section~A.2.2]{AIP} we can attach to $\mathfrak F$ a Banach sheaf $\mc F= \mathfrak F^{\rig}$ on $\mathfrak X^{\rig}$.
 We now prove a general results about the vanishing of the cohomology of a small, formal, and flat Banach sheaf (see \cite[Definition~A.1.2.1]{AIP} for the definition of a small formal Banach sheaf). \begin{prop} Let $\mathfrak X$ and $\mathfrak F$ be as above and suppose moreover that $\mathfrak F$ is small.
 Let $\mc X \colonequals \mathfrak X^{\rig}$ and $\mc F \colonequals \mathfrak F^{\rig}$.
 Then

-\end{prop} \begin{proof} Recall that the natural morphism from sheaf cohomology to \v{C}ech cohomology is always (on any site) an isomorphism in degree $1$.
+\end{prop} \begin{proof} Recall that the natural morphism from sheaf cohomology to Čech cohomology is always (on any site) an isomorphism in degree $1$, see for example \cite[Corollary~3.4.7]{tamme}.
 In particular it is enough to prove that

 The open covers of $\mc X$ made by affinoids are a base of the topology, in particular we can prove that